-Message type Priority Display
+Message type Priority

-Error 1 10 Highest priority Red pop-up window
+Error 1 Highest priority

+10

-Fault 1 10 Red pop-up window
+Fault 1

+10

-Warning 1 10 Orange pop-up window
+Warning 1

+10

+Message 1 ↓ ↓

+10 Lowoot priority

-Message 1 10 Lowest priority Yellow pop-up window
+10 Lowest priority

 Output variables Message active Status ON as long as the message is active (not deleted), even if the cause of the message no longer exists.
 Dominant on Status ON as long as the message is active.
 Selection of switching outputs which are switched to dominant on when the message is triggered, even if they were set to Manual/OFF or Auto/OFF.
 Dominant off Status ON as long as the message is active.
 Selection of switching outputs which are switched to dominant off when the message is triggered, even if they were set to Manual/ON or Auto/ON.
 Dominant on (expert) Like Dominant on but the output can be switched manually in Expert mode .
 Dominant off (expert) Like Dominant off but the output can be switched manually in Expert mode .
-Dominant on (technician) Like Dominant on but the output can be switched manually in Tech- nician mode.
-Dominant off (technician) Like Dominant off but the output can be switched manually in Tech- nician and Expert mode.
+Dominant on (technician) Like Dominant on but the output can be switched manually in Technician mode .
+Dominant off (technician) Like Dominant off but the output can be switched manually in Technician and Expert mode .
 Reset fault Status ON for three seconds if the Fault message type was selected and Reset fault has been tapped.
-Warning tone Status ON as long as a message is active, Warning tone yes is set in its parameters, and the warning tone has not yet been switched off.
-Activation date Date message was last activated Activation time Time message was last activated When outputs are switch ed via dominant commands, this generally overrides any control sig-
+Warning tone Status ON as long as a message is active, Warning tone yes is set in its parameters, and the warning tone has not yet been switched off. - has no effect in the module Activation date Date message was last activated Activation time Time message was last activated

 When outputs are switched via dominant commands, this generally overrides any control signals from simple assignments and the manual mode as well.
 If two different dominant signals (ON and OFF) are applied to an output simultaneously, the dominant OFF signal has priority.
-Likewise, the run-on time of an output on Dominant On is not taken into account.

-• Outputs that are switched to dominant ON or dominant OFF are shown with a red border around them in the output overview along the top edge of the screen.
+Outputs that are switched to dominant ON or dominant OFF are shown with a red border around them in the output overview along the top edge of the screen.

 - If the controller is in Expert mode at the time of the message and the output for Dominant on (expert) is currently set to Manual OFF, it will remain switched off.
-The same principle applies accordingly to the outputs for Dominant off (expert) and to the Dominant on/off (technician) outputs. - The message window for an active message will be hidden when Hide messages is tapped.
-This will also switch off an activated warning tone.
-If the message has not yet been deleted, tapping the warning symbol causes the message window to reappear. - The message can be deleted in the message window and the parameter menu.
-The message cannot be deleted until the message cause ceases to exist. - The warning tone can be switched off in the message window or by means of Hide messages. - Fault message type only: A specific Reset fault output variable is available in order to reset external devices.
-Reset fault (in the message window or in the parameter menu) will generate an ON pulse three seconds long.
+The same principle applies accordingly to the outputs for Dominant off (expert) and to the Dominant on/off (technician) outputs. - The message can be deleted in the parameters menu.
+The message cannot be deleted until the message cause ceases to exist. - Fault message type only: A specific Reset fault output variable is available in order to reset external devices.
+Reset fault (in the parameters menu) will generate an ON pulse three seconds long.
 Reset fault can be actuated multiple times as long as the message cause continues to exist.
-Once the message cause ceases to exist, Reset fault is only possible once more; the message itself is then deleted straight away. - If the message is deleted by means of an input variable or in the message window or manually from the parameter menu, this output variable will not be activated.
+Once the message cause ceases to exist, Reset fault is only possible once more; the message itself is then deleted straight away.

+If the message is deleted by means of an input variable or manually in the parameter menu, this output variable will not be activated.